 Learn more about SayABC here!

-Unlike other ESL platforms, QKids uses a curriculum that is largely based on games and stories to assist tutors in educating their pupils.
+Unlike most online teaching jobs, QKids uses a curriculum that is largely based on games and stories to assist tutors in educating their pupils.

 The QKids application process is a tad convoluted, and involves: